Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 • Core for stabilization

-Running provides more full-body engagement, while cycling offers more focused lower-body development with the ability to build significant leg strength through resistance (hills or higher gears).
+Running provides more full-body engagement, while cycling offers more focused lower-body development with the ability to build significant leg strength through resistance.
+Probably should have mentioned this earlier, but if you want truly strong legs, cycling with hill work will get you there faster than running will.

 Practical Considerations